castorini/anserini/docs/experiments-covid.md

 ## Round 3

-tl;dr - here are the runs that can be easily replicated with Anserini, from pre-built indexes available [here](experiments-cord19.md#pre-built-indexes-all-versions):
+These are runs that can be easily replicated with Anserini, from pre-built indexes available [here](experiments-cord19.md#pre-built-indexes-all-versions) (version from 2020/05/19, which is the official corpus used in the evaluation).
+They were prepared _for_ round 3 (for participants who wish to have a baseline run to rerank), and so effectiveness is computed with the union of round 1 and round 2 qrels.

 |    | index     | field(s)                 | nDCG@10 | Judged@10 | Recall@1000 | run file | checksum |
 |---:|:----------|:-------------------------|--------:|----------:|------------:|:---------|----------|